 Cryos’ Genetic Panel – how we screen our donors for genetic diseases

 At Cryos, we want to make sure that the children we help into the world are as healthy as possible.
-Our screening process of donors encompass genetic testing of the most frequent and severe genetic diseases.
+Our screening process of sperm donors encompasses genetic testing of the most frequent and severe genetic diseases.
 In this blog post, we will explain what Cryos’ Genetic Panel is and why it is relevant for you.

 What are genetics?